dtrungtin/actor-booking-scraper/README.md

   `checkOut` INPUT attributes (Booking.com only shows room info for specific dates).

 * Booking.com sometimes returns some suggested hotels that are outside of the expected city/region as a recommendation.
-  The ator will return all of them in the crawling results so you may recognize more results than your search.
+  The actor will return all of them in the crawling results so you may recognize more results than your search.

 ## Changelog